Candidiasis

 Candidiasis is a fungal infection caused by several species of the yeast Candida, especially Candida albicans.

 Candida are yeast that are normally present on the skin, in the intestinal tract, and in the genital area.
 Usually, Candida in these areas does not cause problems.
 However, the fungi sometimes cause skin infections, mouth infections (affecting the mucous membranes), or infections of the vulva and vagina.
-Such infections can develop in people with a healthy immune system, but they are more common among or persistent in people with diabetes, cancer, or AIDS and in pregnant women.
-Candidiasis of the mouth and esophagus are common among people with AIDS.
-Candidiasis is also common among people who are taking antibiotics because the antibiotics kill the bacteria that normally live in the body and compete with Candida, allowing Candida to grow unchecked.
+Such infections can develop in people with a healthy immune system, but they are more common among or persistent in people with diabetes, cancer, or advanced HIV infection (also called AIDS) and in pregnant people.
+Candidiasis of the mouth and esophagus are common among people with advanced HIV infection.
+Candidiasis is also common among people who are taking antibiotics because the antibiotics kill the bacteria that normally live in the body and compete with Candida for nutrients in the body, allowing Candida to grow unchecked.

 (See also Overview of Fungal Infections, Candidiasis (Yeast Infection) of the skin, and Vaginal Yeast Infection.)